Honest Reviews

 What we're trying to do at Edwiso

 This whole post is, of course, an argument for Edwiso.
-We're trying to build the source of college information we wanted when we were students — verified, anonymous, free, and structurally impossible to bribe (mentors are paid by us, not colleges; reviews can't be "bought").
+We're trying to build the source of college information we wanted when we were students — verified, anonymous, and structurally impossible to bribe.
+Mentors are paid by the students they advise, not by colleges, so the incentive points the right way.
+Reviews can't be "bought" because there are no reviews — there are conversations.

 We don't have every college, every student, or every answer.
 But we're building toward it, and we'd love your trust while we get there.
-If you want to see what an honest, mentor-driven college research experience feels like, start here.
+If you want to see what an honest, mentor-driven college research experience feels like.

 TL;DR